Langhe when to go: small guide

 horseback riding Piedmont Langhe Roero

-Langhe in autunno
+Langhe in autumn

 visit langhe during winter